simplay/ruby-exercises/tasks.md

 words = random_text.join
 # your implementation goes here
 ```
-Bonus: Save the resulting top-5 results in a file.
+**Bonus**: Save the resulting top-5 results in a text file using ruby.

+Hint: Make use of the class `File`.

 **i)** In this task you are going to implement a function that appends an article to a list of articles.
 Articles have a name and price.
 See the code below and address / solve the TODOs.